-Setting $\alpha = 1$ causes the network to focus on observing densely populated areas only, with no incentive to explore unknown cells.
-In contrast, $\alpha = 0$ causes the network to focus on global coverage only, without distinguishing on the crowd density of the cells.
+Setting $\alpha = 1$ causes the network to focus on observing more densely populated areas with no incentive to explore unknown cells.
+In contrast, $\alpha = 0$ causes the network to focus on global coverage only without distinguishing on the crowd density of the cells.

-3.4.
-Reconfiguration Objectives: Custom Policies

-The policy presented in [9] and reported in Section 3.3 suffers from two main limitations:

-The reconfiguration objectives are the same for the different camera types, namely UAVs and PTZs.
-In the real world, UAVs have a higher cost of deployment and movement with respect to PTZs, while they provide more degrees of freedom for their reconfigurability.
-The priority maps do not share information about camera type and position between different cameras.
-Especially in the case of UAVs, this can lead to a superposition of different cameras, which decrease the network performances.

-We propose two approaches to tackle these limitations.
+- 173 3.4.
+Reconfiguration objectives: custom policies - The policy presented in [9] and reported in Sec.
+3.3 suffers from two main limitations: - The reconfiguration objectives are the same for the different camera types, namely UAVs and PTZs.
+In the real world, UAVs have a higher cost of deployment and movement with respect to PTZs, while they provide more degrees of freedom for their reconfigurability. - The priority maps do not share information about cameras' type and position between different cameras.
+Especially in the case of UAVs, this can lead to a superposition of different cameras which decrease the network performances. - 181 We propose two approaches to tackle these limitations.